 - life sciences

 - applicant guidance

-- FAQs covering the vast majority of questions that candidates have about application and eligibility; the selection process and general aspects of the 2019 STP recruitment cycle.
+- FAQs covering the vast majority of questions that candidates have about application and eligibility and the selection process

-- details of open days that organisations recruiting to STP positions are holding during early 2019
+- details of open days that organisations recruiting to STP positions are holding during 2020

 - a list of which posts are available, by specialism and geographical location